Reidforbus/booker/README.md

 #### Testing the site

-Currently (21.09.2024) on the site you can try:
+Currently (4.10.24) on the site you can try:
 - Registering an account
 - Logging in
-    - The server won't check passwords for now so you can log in as any valid user that you register into the database
 - Browse available services
+- Make bookings at available times